Directed by

 “The New Venue advances the definition of what film on the Internet can be” – Apple.com (2000)

-More reporters called – some came to my door – from ABC, BBC, CNN, NBC, ARTE, Variety, The Guardian, Le Monde, Der Spiegel, Kyodo News, Fortune, Spin, Newsweek – all asking about “new movies for a new medium.”
+More reporters phoned – some came to my door – from ABC, BBC, CNN, NBC, ARTE, Variety, The Guardian, Le Monde, Der Spiegel, Kyodo News, Fortune, Spin, Newsweek – all asking about “new movies for a new medium.”

 takeout